We could not stop laughing about the things we have to do to keep our groups on track on the 21-day Emotional Freedom program.

 Only a week ago I stopped someone from ruining his financial negotiation as he was ranting about all kinds of ultimatums.
 I had to stop someone else from going on a £7000 credit card spree.

-And one of my angels Teresa was telling me about intercepting her client minutes before she was about to cut up all her ex’s shirts and hang them up on the washing line!
+Another Divorce Coach was telling me about intercepting her client minutes before she was about to cut up all her ex’s shirts and hang them up on the washing line!

 Phew.
 Keeping everyone on track so they exit their relationship with grace and ensuring that they are safe and their transformation is guaranteed is both amusing and a core part of the job.

 Whenever we go through tough traumatic times, our brains actually function differently.
 With heightened stress, the amount of adrenalin and cortisol in our body increases and cortisol suppresses our hippocampal function so we literally cannot think straight.